gaijinat/CyberChef/gaijinat_README.md

 You should deactivate '*Auto Bake*' for this operation.

 This operation can be useful if you need to process the original input - or any other value - with different operations.
 The inputs can be stored and restored inside and outside of a `Fork` or `Subsection`.

+### Take bytes by position

+Takes a slice of the specified number of bytes from the data.
+Negative values are allowed.

+The data's start position (offset) is taken from a position in the data.
+The postion must be a Byte, Word, DWord or QWord integer value.

+Example: A file header contains the position of a UNIX timestamp at offset 40 as a 16-bit integer.
+With `40` as `Position Start`, `2 (Word)` as `Position Length` and the `Length` `4`, the timestamp is output.

 ### Trim